Trump concedes 'nothing' on election; Biden team to meet vaccine makers

 “He won because the Election was Rigged,” Trump wrote, not referring to Biden by name, adding a list of complaints about vote counting.
 About 90 minutes later, Trump wrote, “He only won in the eyes of the FAKE NEWS MEDIA.
 I concede NOTHING!
 We have a long way to go.
 This was a RIGGED ELECTION!”

+“WE WILL WIN!” added Trump, who then went on a golf outing at a club he owns in Virginia.

-Speaking on NBC’s “Meet the Press” program, Klain said, “Donald Trump’s Twitter feed doesn’t make Joe Biden president or not president.
+Speaking on NBC’s “Meet the Press,” Klain said, “Donald Trump’s Twitter feed doesn’t make Joe Biden president or not president.
 The American people did that.”

 The decision by the General Services Administration, headed by a Trump appointee, not to recognize Biden as president-elect has prevented Biden and his team from gaining access to government office space and funding normally afforded to an incoming administration to ensure a smooth transition.